-Notes: This program is an entry-level program, therefore:
+Notes: This program is an entry-level program

-- Specialty site settings are not required, nor guaranteed. - Specialty sites typically require students to be in their third year and final experience, e.g., pediatrics, women's health, and others to be determined. - Selection is typically external to the DPT clinical education site selection process for these placements and may include at a minimum, an application process, interview, with student selection by the site or company, not the DPT program.
+- Specialty site settings are not required - Specialty sites typically require students to be in their third year and final experience, e.g., pediatrics, women's health, and others to be determined. - Selection is typically external to the DPT clinical education site selection process for these placements and may include at minimum, an application process, interview, with student selection by the site or company, not the DPT program.

-Students without placements confirmed by the midterm of the preclinical semester will be assigned directly by the DCE.
-Students may decline a clinical placement assignment but this will delay their continuation or completion of the Physical Therapy Program.
+Students without placements confirmed by the midterm of the preclinical semester will be assigned directly by the DCE in collaboration with the program chair.
+Students may decline a student clinical placement assignment, but this will delay their continuation or completion of the Physical Therapy Program.

-Clinical experiences or segments of missed clinical experiences due to unforeseen circumstances will be "made up" after all other coursework is completed and will be overseen by the DCE.
-The timing of clinical coursework make-up cannot be guaranteed and will likely delay graduation.
-Depending on why clinical experiences were discontinued, full DPT faculty approval may be necessary to continue in the program.
+Clinical experiences or segments of missed clinical experiences due to unforeseen circumstances will be "made up" after all other coursework is completed and only by permission of the DPT faculty.
+This will likely delay graduation.